 NFTX was developed to help encourage the general public to get involved with the use and collecting of NFTs, making a vast array of content available, from digital land, in-game items, art, and other collectibles.

-NFTX also actively encourages staking to ensure that there is enough liquidity which keeps costs for users low.
+NFTX also actively encourages staking to ensure that there is enough liquidity (see also ‘Which Investment Has The Least Liquidity?‘) which keeps costs for users low.

 - Doesn’t restrict the use of other cryptocurrencies.